Why do black belts wear the Hakama? (no, it is not meant to hide the feet)

 - Pranin, Stanley – Aikido Masters, Vol. 1: Prewar Students of Morihei Ueshiba (1993-01-01).
 AikiNews. p.66

-Many thanks to Ellis Amdur, Jordy Delage, Grant Periott, and Stanley Pranin for their precious advice during the preparation of this article.
+Many thanks to Ellis Amdur, Jordy Delage (who also wrote an article on the subject), Grant Periott, and Stanley Pranin for their precious advice during the preparation of this article.
 All pictures were kindly provided by BudoExport and remain the property of their owner.